 - Miscellaneous services form.
 Each Indian embassy their own Misc Services form format – New York, Washington DC, Houston, San Francisco, Atlanta, Chicago.

 - Original Passport + Copies of all non-blank pages including first and last page.

-- Copy of Address proof in USA – 1 address proof is required.
-It could be bank statement, driving license, utility bill, Home lease agreement etc.
+- Copy of Address proof in USA – 1 address proof is required – US bank statement, driving license, utility bill, Home lease agreement etc.

-- Valid Visa copy – H1, H4, L1 etc – Remember B1/B2 is not considered valid for creating POA.
+- Valid Visa copy – Valid H1B, H4, L1 etc. Remember that B1/B2 is not considered valid for creating POA.

 - Original i94 + Copies – In case of electronic i94, just take the print-out with you.